Aasthajjw/Nested-Commenting-System/README.md

 Features

-User Authentication
+- User Authentication

-Register, Login, and Logout functionality.
+- Register, Login, and Logout functionality.

-JWT-based authentication for secure API requests.
+- JWT-based authentication for secure API requests.

 Comments

-Users can post comments on a post.
+- Users can post comments on a post.

-Nested replies supported (replies to comments).
+- Nested replies supported (replies to comments).

-Upvote functionality for comments and replies.
+- Upvote functionality for comments and replies.

 Admin Features

-Admin users can delete any comment.
+- Admin users can delete any comment.

-Regular users can delete only their own comments.
+- Regular users can delete only their own comments.

 User Display

-Each comment displays the user’s name and avatar.
+- Each comment displays the user’s name and avatar.

-Supports both old comments (existing data) and new comments.

 Tech Stack

-Frontend: React, Axios
+- Frontend: React, Axios

-Backend: Node.js, Express.js, Mongoose (MongoDB)
+- Backend: Node.js, Express.js, Mongoose (MongoDB)

-Authentication: JWT (JSON Web Tokens)
+- Authentication: JWT (JSON Web Tokens)

-Database: MongoDB
+- Database: MongoDB